Pranaam19/Pranaam19/README.md

 # Hi there, I'm Pranaam 👋

 Welcome to my GitHub profile!
-I'm a passionate **Fullstack Developer** and **Software Engineer Intern @ Zilliot Technologies**, exploring AI/ML, Blockchain, and Cloud to build impactful solutions 🚀
+I'm a passionate **Fullstack Developer** , exploring AI/ML and Cloud to build impactful solutions 🚀

 ---